Enrico Martinelli

-Beside his outstanding musical position in Modena, he had a remarkable reputation as a trumpeter throughout Italy.
+Beside his musical position in Modena, he had a significant reputation as a trumpeter throughout Italy.
 He played the first trumpet under the direction of renowned conductors and composers like Alberto Franchetti, Luigi Mancinelli, Lorenzo Perosi, Giuseppe Martucci, Amilcare Zanella, Cleofonte Campanini, Franco Faccio, Guido Alberto Fano, Pio Ferrari, Edoardo Mascheroni, Tullio Serafin and Arturo Toscanini.

 His prestige as a distinguished trumpeter shows the following anecdote: In November 1899 the music director of La Scala, Giulio Gatti-Casazza, wrote a letter to the mayor of Modena to ask for the release of Martinelli from his work there for a few months to play the first trumpet at his house in Milan.
 This request was initiated by Arturo Toscanini, who was looking for an outstanding trumpeter for several performances of operas by Richard Wagner.

 Arturo Toscanini wrote already in 1895 about the qualities of Martinelli:

 Enrico Martinelli [..] was several times part of orchestras I conducted and proved his capacity as first trumpeter, [..] earning all my esteem both as distinguished artist and as exquisite person.

 Similar words are known from a letter by Pietro Mascagni:

 Enrico Martinelli, professor of trumpet, is a performer of the highest rank and a perfect musician.

 For many years Martinelli taught trumpet student at the Instituto Provinciale in Modena and was also requested to take part of the music exams at other conservatories throughout Italy.

 Beside his work as a trumpeter and teacher, Martinelli also composed music for all kinds of instrumentations from symphony to chamber, vocal and band music.

 Martinelli ended his career as a musician in 1920 and laid down his trumpet, which later was handed over to the Museo Civico Estense in Modena.
 Two years later he died in Modena of a pulmonary emphysema.

 The Via Enrico Martinelli in Modena is named in honour of the musician.